Do you have a tooth cavity that needs to be cleaned and filled? Is tooth pain causing you issues?

-Dental fillings are typically used to restore tooth cavities but can be also used to repair broken, cracked or worn teeth.
-Chapel Hill, NC dentist Dr. James Furgurson and his associates at Chapel Hill Family and Cosmetic Dentistry offer several choices in material for tooth fillings, including composite materials and porcelain for the most natural looking restorations.
+Dental fillings are typically used to fill tooth cavities, but can also be used to repair broken, cracked, or worn teeth.
+Dentist in Chapel Hill, NC Dr. James Furgurson and his associates at Chapel Hill Family and Cosmetic Dentistry offer several choices in material for tooth fillings.
+Composite materials and porcelain are used for the most natural-looking restorations.

 The Dental Filling Procedure

 The exact procedure for your tooth filling may vary based on the size, location, and type of tooth filling.
 Some small fillings can be completed with minimal preparation for the tooth and do not require an anesthetic.
 The dental fillings process should not take more than a single visit.